plmrry/pathway-viz/markdown/source/paper.md

 We also review visual representations of pathway data in the context of our requirements, along with a brief discussion of existing tools which implement those visual representations.
 Finally, avenues of future research are considered, along with a brief summary of lessons learned from domain experts.

+\subsection*{Biological Pathway Visualization}

+Pathway models are an important concept in biological research~\cite{cairns2011regulation, luo2003targeting, reya2001stem}.
+Visualization techniques and applications are important tools for researchers who work with complex data, and biological pathways are an active area of visualization research.

+A number of surveys exist that describe the large number of existing tools for biological network visualization \cite{Suderman2007tools,pavlopoulos2008survey,Gehlenborg2010omics}.
+In this paper we highlight some of the more prominent existing tools and techniques that provide support for the tasks described in our taxonomy.
+However, this paper is not intended to be a complete survey of biological visualization techniques and applications.

 MORE TO DO HERE

 \section*{Methods}